 Other settings should include methods to achieve this required flexibility.
-An example of a typical steam system is the condensate discharge pipe from the condensate return line to the condensate return line extending along the steam line.
+A typical steam system is the condensate discharge pipe from the condensate return line to the condensate return line extending along the steam line.
 The pipe system should consider a two-pipe system here.

 The temperature of the fresh steam pipe is higher than that of the main condenser pipe, and the two connection points move relative to each other during the warm-up system period.
 “Cold pressing” can reduce the number of movements that the pipeline and its built-in equipment must perform.
-For each part between the fixed connection points, first, calculate the total elongation.
+First, calculate the total elongation between the fixed connection points for each part.

 By pulling the screws on the flange connection, the system is loaded in one direction at room temperature and coldly pulled.
 When expanding, the tube is drawn in the opposite direction.
 The effect is that instead of pulling the pipe from 0F to +1F force units, it stretches from –½ F to +½ F force units.

-In practice, the pipeline is cold-installed, with half the length of the extension between the two flanges in the middle.
+In practice, the pipeline is cold-installed, with half the extension length between the two flanges in the middle.
 When the pipe is fully assembled and fixed at both ends, remove the gasket and pull out the connection.